 Reserves data are dynamic.
-They may be reduced as ore is mined and/or the extraction feasibility diminishes. or more commonly, they may continue to increase as additional deposits (known or recently discovered) are developed, or currently exploited deposits are more thoroughly explored and/or new technology or economic variables improve their economic feasibility.
-Reserves may be considered a working inventory of mining companies' supply of an economically extractable mineral commodity.
+They may be reduced as ore is mined and (or) the feasibility of extraction diminishes, or more commonly, they may continue to increase as additional deposits (known or recently discovered) are developed, or currently exploited deposits are more thoroughly explored and (or) new technology or economic variables improve their economic feasibility.
+Reserves may be considered a working inventory of mining companies' supplies of an economically extractable mineral commodity.
 As such, the magnitude of that inventory is necessarily limited by many considerations, including cost of drilling, taxes, price of the mineral commodity being mined, and the demand for it.
 Reserves will be developed to the point of business needs and geologic limitations of economic ore grade and tonnage.
-For example, in 1970, identified and undiscovered world copper resources were estimated to contain 1.6 billion metric tons of copper, with reserves of about 280 million metric tons of copper.
-Since then, almost 500 million metric tons of copper have been produced worldwide, but world copper reserves in 2015 were estimated to be 720 million metric tons of copper, more than double those of 1970, despite the depletion by mining of more than the original estimated reserves.
+For example, in 1970, identified and undiscovered world copper resources were estimated to contain 1.6 billion metric tons of copper, with reserves of about 280 million tons of copper.
+Since then, almost 540 million tons of copper have been produced worldwide, but world copper reserves in 2018 were estimated to be 830 million tons of copper, almost triple those of 1970, despite the depletion by mining of more than the original estimated reserves.

 Future supplies of minerals will come from reserves and other identified resources, currently undiscovered resources in deposits that will be discovered in the future, and material that will be recycled from current inuse stocks of minerals or from minerals in waste disposal sites.
 Undiscovered deposits of minerals constitute an important consideration in assessing future supplies.
-USGS reports provide estimates of undiscovered mineral resources using a three-part assessment methodology (Singer and Menzie, 2010).
 Mineral-resource assessments have been carried out for small parcels of land being evaluated for land reclassification, for the Nation, and for the world.